opencv/opencv-python/README.rst

    generate wheel
 6. Install the generated wheels for each Python version
 7. Test that the Python versions can import them
-8. TO DO: upload the wheels to PyPi
+8. Use twine to upload all wheels to PyPI

 Currently the ``find_version.py`` file parses OpenCV version information from the OpenCV sources.
 OpenCV depends on numpy, so ``setup.py`` checks the numpy version also with the help of pip.

-As described earlier, for example the ``.pyd`` file on Windows is normally copied to site-packages.
+The ``cv2.pyd`` file for example on Windows is normally copied to site-packages.
 To avoid polluting the root folder the ``__init__.py`` file in cv2 folder handles the import logic correctly by importing the actual ``.pyd`` module and replacing the imported cv2 package in ``sys.modudes`` with the cv2 module to retain backward compatibility.

 Licensing
 ---------